-Income Tax Benefit (Expense)
+Income Tax Benefit (Expense) Expense

-The effective tax rate for the three- and nine-month periods of 2023 decreased compared to the three- and nine-month periods of 2022, primarily due to lower actual and forecasted earnings compared to the prior year periods.
+The effective tax rate for the three- and nine-month periods three-month period of 2023 decreased 2024 increased compared to the three- and nine-month periods three-month period of 2022, 2023 primarily due to lower actual and forecasted higher earnings compared to prior year.
+In 2021, the prior year periods.